 Anthesis will be the point of contact for Producer Compliance Schemes wishing to use the Compliance fee.
-We will communicate the process to all approved WEEE compliance schemes in February 2022 via letter and email, giving the appropriate notification and requesting a response by 11 February 2022 directly to the relevant Anthesis contact.
+We will communicate the process to all approved WEEE compliance schemes in late January/early February 2023 via letter and email, giving the appropriate notification and requesting a response by 10th February 2023 directly to the relevant Anthesis contact.
 It will also request information from the applicant scheme in terms of actual Local Authority collections and treatment costs for each WEEE stream.
 The letter will be sent to all schemes on the list of approved schemes provided by Defra.
 A template of the letter and using the pro forma data collection template is provided in Appendix III.

-Anthesis will then send an email and a hard copy letter to each PCS using the contact details on the official public register inviting participation and requesting positive or negative confirmation.
-We will send a reminder email to non-respondents after 11 February 2022 If we have received no response from a PCS by 11 February 2022 we will assume that the PCS does not wish to participate.
+Anthesis will then send an email to each PCS using the contact details on the official public register inviting participation and requesting positive or negative confirmation.
+We will send a reminder email to non-respondents after 10th February.
+If we have received no response from a PCS by 11th February we will assume that the PCS does not wish to participate.